 While it can possibly limit your pool of buyers, it is often more straightforward to sell your property directly to another landlord.
 They are likely to be pleased to have tenants in situ since it means they won’t have to find their own and will start earning an income immediately.
 What’s more, you’ll be paid rent right up to completion.
 There will also be less disruption for all involved since nobody will be moving in or out.

 Selling to a buy-to-let investor is often a quicker process too.
 If they’ve decided the figures stack up, they’ll be keen to start earning an income from the property.
 But you’ll need to provide extra paperwork during conveyancing.
 This includes:

 - A copy of the signed tenancy agreement.

 - Copies of any legal notices you’ve had to serve on the tenant, for example an eviction order.

 - Details of current repairs or requests for repairs.

 You’ll also need to confirm how their deposit has been protected and how it can be transferred to a new landlord.
 The deposit protection scheme you’ve used will be able to tell you exactly what’s needed and how to do it.

-If you’re happy to sell to general buyers this will widen your market.
+Yes, there is nothing stopping you from selling to the general market.
+If you’re happy to sell to general buyers then this will undoubtedly widen your pool of potential buyers.
 Your tenants will need to have left by the time the transaction completes.
 Ideally, they will leave a little before this date so you can check the home is in a reasonable state and at the standard your buyers expect.